 Lull vs Nectar: Similarities and Differences

 Though the Lull and Nectar mattresses definitely have their share of similarities, I was actually surprised to discover just how distinct they are from one another.
 So, before we get into the nitty-gritty details of this comparison, let’s briefly review their major similarities and differences.
-I’d also encourage you to check out my full Lull mattress review or full Nectar mattress review for more info.

 - Both of these mattresses are built entirely of foam, which gives them a gentler feel than you’d get on a traditional innerspring or hybrid mattress.
 All in all, these all-foam bed-in-a-box mattresses are soft and gentle!